Computational relative entropy

-\end{definition} We note that the above definition is a single-copy definition, contrary to how we defined the computational relative entropy.
+\end{definition} The limit in $\ell$ is guaranteed to exist as the $G$-complexity total variation distance can only increase with the number of available gates.
+This monotonicity is then enough to guarantee the existence of the limit as argued in \cref{sec:limits_of_polynomial_resources}.
+We note that the above definition is a single-copy definition, contrary to how we have defined the computational relative entropy.
 While we could employ regularization to define a computational analog of the Chernoff divergence, we are more interested in the single-shot quantity at this point because we can relate it to the computational relative entropy by giving computational analogues of Pinsker's inequality and the Bretagnolle-Huber inequality. \begin{theorem}[Computational Pinsker's inequality] Consider two states $\rho_n, \sigma_n \in \calH_n$.
 Then,

 \end{theorem} \begin{theorem}[Computational Bretagnolle-Huber inequality] Consider two states $\rho_n, \sigma_n \in \calH_n$.
 Then,

 \end{theorem} \begin{proof} Pinsker's inequality is proven by using data processing under the optimal measurement that achieves the trace distance between the two states.
 Let $\Lambda_n$ denote the POVM effect that optimizes the complexity limited total variation distance